John Roddam Spencer Stanhope

 John Roddam Spencer Stanhope (20 January 1829 – 2 August 1908) was an English artist associated with Edward Burne-Jones and George Frederic Watts and often regarded as a second-wave pre-Raphaelite.
 His work is also studied within the context of Aestheticism and British Symbolism.
 As a painter, Stanhope worked in oil, watercolor, fresco, tempera, and mixed media.
 (Some of his oil paintings are mistaken for tempera.)
 His subject matter was mythological, allegorical, biblical, and contemporary.
-Stanhope was born in Yorkshire, England, and died in Florence, Italy.
-He was the uncle and teacher of the painter Evelyn De Morgan.
+Stanhope was born in Cawthorne, near Barnsley, Yorkshire, England, and died in Florence, Italy.
+He was the uncle and teacher of the painter Evelyn De Morgan and encouraged then unknown local artist Abel Hold to exhibit at the Royal Academy, which he did 16 times.

 Life and career

 Stanhope was the son of John Spencer Stanhope of Horsforth and Cannon Hall, a classical antiquarian who in his youth explored Greece.
-The artist’s mother was Elizabeth Wilhemina Coke, third and youngest daughter of Thomas William Coke of Norfolk, first Earl of Leicester; she and her sisters had studied art with Thomas Gainsborough.
+The artist's mother was Elizabeth Wilhemina Coke, third and youngest daughter of Thomas William Coke of Norfolk, first Earl of Leicester; she and her sisters had studied art with Thomas Gainsborough.
 Stanhope had one older brother, Walter, who inherited Cannon Hall, and four sisters, Anna Maria Wilhelmina, Eliza Anne, Anne Alicia, and Louisa Elizabeth.
-Anna married Percival Pickering and became the mother of Evelyn.
+Anna married QC Percival Pickering and became the mother of painter Evelyn de Morgan, chemist and horticulturist Percival Spencer Umfreville Pickering; Rowland Neville Umfreville and author A. M. W. Stirling.

 Not inheriting the family estates left Stanhope free to make a commitment to art.
-While a student at Oxford, he sought out Watts as a teacher and was Watts’ assistant for some of his architectural paintings.
-Spencer-Stanhope traveled with Watts to Italy in 1853 and to Asia Minor in 1856–57.
+While a student at Oxford, he sought out George Frederic Watts as a teacher and was Watts' assistant for some of his architectural paintings.
+Spencer-Stanhope travelled with Watts to Italy in 1853 and to Asia Minor in 1856–57.
 Upon his return, he was invited by Dante Gabriel Rossetti to participate in the Oxford Union murals project, painting Sir Gawaine and the Damsels.

-On 10 January 1859 he married Elizabeth King, the daughter of John James King, granddaughter of the third Earl of Egremont, and the widow of George Frederick Dawson.
+On 10 January 1859, he married Elizabeth King, the daughter of John James King, granddaughter of the third Earl of Egremont, and the widow of George Frederick Dawson.
 They settled in Hillhouse, Cawthorne, and had one daughter, Mary, in 1860.
-That same year, Spencer-Stanhope’s house Sandroyd (now part of Reed's School), near Cobham in Surrey, was commissioned from the architect Philip Webb.
-Finished by 1861, Sandroyd was only Webb’s second house, the first having been built for William Morris.
-The house was designed to accommodate Stanhope’s work as a painter, with two second-floor studios connected by double doors, a waiting room, and a dressing room for models.
-The fireplace featured figurative tiles designed by Burne-Jones based on Chaucer’s dream-vision poem The Legend of Good Women.
-For a person of Stanhope’s social standing, the house was considered “a modest artist’s dwelling.”
-Burne-Jones was a frequent visitor to Sandroyd in the 1860s, and the landscape furnished the background for his painting The Merciful Knight (1864), the design of which Stanhope’s I Have Trod the Winepress Alone is said to resemble.
+That same year, Spencer-Stanhope's house Sandroyd (now part of Reed's School), near Cobham in Surrey, was commissioned from the architect Philip Webb.
+Finished by 1861, Sandroyd was only Webb's second house, the first having been built for William Morris.
+The house was designed to accommodate Stanhope's work as a painter, with two second-floor studios connected by double doors, a waiting room, and a dressing room for models.
+The fireplace featured figurative tiles designed by Burne-Jones based on Chaucer's dream-vision poem The Legend of Good Women.
+For a person of Stanhope's social standing, the house was considered "a modest artist's dwelling".
+Burne-Jones was a frequent visitor to Sandroyd in the 1860s, and the landscape furnished the background for his painting The Merciful Knight (1864), the design of which Stanhope's I Have Trod the Winepress Alone is said to resemble.